OptACC/OptACC/README.md

                         executable to run (default: ./a.out) -c command, --compile-command command
-                        command line to compile an executable -a, --use-heuristic   use a heuristic to avoid autotuning if it is unlikely to be beneficial
-  -s method, --search-method method
+                        command line to compile an executable -s method, --search-method method
                         search method to use when choosing test points: coord- search, exhaustive-pow2, exhaustive128, exhaustive256,